 PhD student Vivek Gupta has found a new Fast Radio Burst with UTMOST as part of the ongoing 5th survey for FRBs.

-PhD student Marcus Lower has found the first ever glitch in the pulsar.
+PhD student Marcus Lower has found the first ever glitch in a pulsar which has been monitored for decades.

 The striking three peaked temporal structure — and banded frequency structure — of FRB181017, have been used by UTMOST PhD student Wael Farah to better understand the properties of the ionised gas lying in intergalactic space.